decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

     entities: string[];
 };

+// Warning: (ae-missing-release-tag) "GlobalDirectionRaycastOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type GlobalDirectionRaycastOptions = RaycastSystemOptions & GlobalDirectionRaycastSystemOptions;

+// Warning: (ae-missing-release-tag) "GlobalDirectionRaycastSystemOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type GlobalDirectionRaycastSystemOptions = {
+    direction?: PBVector3;
+};

 // Warning: (ae-missing-release-tag) "GlobalInputEventResult" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type GlobalInputEventResult = InputEventResult & {
     type: 0 | 1;
+};

+// Warning: (ae-missing-release-tag) "GlobalTargetRaycastOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type GlobalTargetRaycastOptions = RaycastSystemOptions & GlobalTargetRaycastSystemOptions;

+// Warning: (ae-missing-release-tag) "GlobalTargetRaycastSystemOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type GlobalTargetRaycastSystemOptions = {
+    target?: PBVector3;
 };

 // @public (undocumented)